Kanye West snatches photographer's phone and hits back at her questioning Biana Censori's "free will"

 Ye continued by demanding that the photographer reveal her yearly salary.
 “I’ll pay you double what [TMZ is] paying you,” he told her.
 “You wanna work for me instead?”
 It was at this point West handed back the phone and walked away.

-Some fans recently expressed their concern for Censori after he shared some nearly-naked photos of her on social media.
-Captioning one image, West wrote: “No pants this year.”
+Some fans recently expressed their concern for Censori after West shared some nearly-naked photos of her on social media.
+Captioning one image, he wrote: “No pants this year.”
 In another upload – a mirror selfie – the rapper appeared fully clothed beside his wife (via Metro).

 It has since been reported that Ye has banned Censori from using social media in a bid to protect her from the negative comments she receives, according to The Mirror.
-A source said they are concerned the artist is trying to “isolate” her and that she feels “trapped” within the marriage (via Daily Mail).
+A source said they were concerned the artist was trying to “isolate” her, and that she felt “trapped” within the marriage (via Daily Mail).

 Last week, Kanye West shared a dramatic trailer for his new three-volume ‘Vultures’ albums with Ty Dolla $ign and announced their respective release dates.
 The first entry in the long-delayed collaborative project is due to arrive on February 9.